endogen interface header

 From Fragile to Rural-Industrial

-This video shows clearly how endogen can move effortlessly from subtle, fragile soundscapes to a rural-industrial sonic environment, without breaking coherence.
+ENDOGEN can move effortlessly from subtle, fragile soundscapes to a rural-industrial sonic environment, without breaking coherence.
+The Mechanics section is essential to this range, providing the mechanical character that grounds synthesis in physical, tactile reality.

 Cybernetic areas